Cosmological Constant Effect on Charged and Rotating Black Hole Shadows: Distortion and energy emission rate: comparative study

 \subsection{Energy emission rate}

 It has been known that for, a far distant observer, the absorption cross-section approaches to the black hole shadow.
 At very high energy, it is noted that the absorption cross-section oscillates near to a limiting constant value.
-According to \cite{Wei:2013kza}, the later being approximately equal to the area of the photon sphere $(\sigma \sim \pi R_c^2)$ provides the energy emission rate expression given by
+According to \cite{Wei:2013kza}, the later being approximately equal to the area of the black hole shadow $(\sigma \sim \pi R_c^2)$ provides the energy emission rate expression given by

 where $\varpi$ is the emission frequency.
-In this relation, $T_{i}$ which denote the temperature of the four-dimensional rotating and charged AdS black holes, which can be given in terms of the horizon radius $r_h^{i}$ $\left( \Delta_r (r^i_h) =0 \right)$.
+In this relation, $T_{i}$ which denote the temperature of the four-dimensional rotating and charged AdS black holes can be given in terms of the horizon radius $r_h^{i}$ $\left( \Delta_r (r^i_h) =0 \right)$.
 It has been observed that not all values of the temperature and the horizon radius are allowed for the the rotating AdS black hole due to the presence of the parameter $a$ in the involved expressions.
 For the KS-AdS black hole, the temperature reads as

-In Fig.\ref{enmKS}, we plot the energy emission rate as a function of the emission frequency $\varpi$ for certain points of the $(a,b)$ moduli space. \\ It has been remarked from such a figure that the effect of the twist parameter $b$ changes when we increase the rotation rate $a$.
-For $a=0.2$, we concretely observe that the energy emission rate increases with the increase in the value of the parameter $b$.
-For $a=0.9$, however, an opposite behavior is observed.
-Moreover, we notice that the emission rate decreases by increasing the parameter $a$. \\ For KN-AdS black hole, certain distinctions appear.
+In Fig.(\ref{enmKS}), we plot the energy emission rate as a function of the emission frequency $\varpi$ for certain points of the $(a,b)$ moduli space. \\ It has been remarked from such a figure that the effect of the twist parameter $b$ changes when we increase the rotation rate $a$.
+For $a=0.2$, we concretely observe that the energy emission rate increases with the decrease in the value of the parameter $b$.
+For $a=0.9$, however, the same behavior is observed.
+Increasing the parameter $a$, the emission rate remains constant. \\ For KN-AdS black hole, certain distinctions appear.
 Indeed, the Hawking temperature is given by